SciML/MultiScaleArrays.jl/README.md

 em[12]
 ```

-returns the 12th cell, counting by Embryo > Tissue > Population > Cell in order
+returns the "12th cell", counting by Embryo > Tissue > Population > Cell in order
 of the vectors.
 The linear indexing exists for every `AbstractMultiScaleModel`.
 These types act as full linear vectors, so standard operations do the sensical
 operations: